The Assertive Strategist’s Guide to Saying “No” (Without Guilt or Losing Social Capital)

 For example, you may want to:

-- Avoid straight “nos” to prevent the loss of social capital or to prevent a reputation for an unfriendly neighbor, friend, or a grumpy player at work.
+1. Avoid straight “nos” to prevent the loss of social capital -or looking antisocial at work

 So our next techniques: